 7. Tongatapu day tour: Public transport on the main island isn’t really a viable option so book onto Toni’s Tours for a journey around Tongatapu, taking in Ha’amonga ‘a (the Pacific’s answer to Stonehenge), a natural rock bridge, a line of blowholes and Captain Cook’s landing site.
 The eponymous Toni is a gruff Northerner from England so don’t expect any niceties!

 8. Fishing: If you’d like some downtime, charter a boat for a day on the water (try Dolphin Pacific or Tongan Expeditions on Vava’u).
 Tonga’s islands on the horizon make for an impressive view, so even if you don’t catch anything, you’ll get some value for money!

 9. Sunday church service: Tonga is one of the more conservative nations in the South Pacific.
 It is illegal to work on Sunday (even gardening qualifies!) so almost everything is closed.
 For a dose of local culture, use your Sunday to attend the church service at Centenary Chapel where, if you’re lucky, you may even spot the King.

 10. Sunbathing: Well, it’s only fair!
 We recommend taking a day trip to Pangaimotu which boasts some of the finest beaches in Tonga (see ‘Transport’ below).
 We hear the parties go on well into the early hours but we unfortunately had to get the 5pm ferry back!

-Lonely Planet Rarotonga, Samoa & Tonga is a comprehensive guide to Tonga, ideal for those who want to explore the top things to do in Tonga as well as take the road less travelled.
+Lonely Planet Rarotonga, Samoa & Tonga is a comprehensive guide to the Cook Islands, ideal for those who want to explore the top things to do in the Cook Islands as well as take the road less travelled.